Will Russia-Ukraine conflict go nuclear? Experts answer - NewsBreak

 Why does Putin want Ukraine?

-Besides the history between the two countries , another reason the Kremlin wants Ukraine is because of the resources the country has, including mineral wealth and manufacturing brawn in the Donbas.Woman loses $390K in crypto from Hinge romance scammer
+Besides the history between the two countries , another reason the Kremlin wants Ukraine is because of the resources the country has, including mineral wealth and manufacturing brawn in the Donbas.Russia-Ukraine conflict raises health concerns for nuclear war

 “He [Putin] wants Ukraine for a number of reasons.
 Number one, he wants their helium, it’s used in a lot of industrial uses, he wants some of their other minerals,” Vittert said.
 “He wants their uranium, something that’s used in nuclear weapons.
 So Ukraine is an extraordinarily valuable area, also very valuable for farming and for food.
 So it’s hard to sort of allow him to set the agenda and the talking points that somehow this is part of Russia, and he’s just taking back what is rightfully his.
 He’d like you to believe that but the facts don’t really support it.”